 R. Edward Freeman, Elis and Signe Olsson Professor of Business Administration, University Professor and Senior Fellow of the Olsson Center, is an internationally recognized authority on stakeholder management — how to understand and manage the multiple changes and challenges in today's business environment, and on the connection between business ethics and corporate strategy.
 Freeman has received numerous awards in recognition of outstanding teaching at Wharton, Minnesota and Darden.
 He is a past president of the Society for Business Ethics.

 Associate Professor of Business Administration Jared Harris is a Senior Fellow of the Olsson Center.
 He teaches both ethics and strategy courses in Darden’s MBA program and a doctoral seminar on corporate governance and ethics.
 His research centers on the interplay between ethics and strategy, with a particular focus on the topics of corporate governance, business ethics and interorganizational trust.
-His work on corporate financial misrepresentation won the 2007 "best dissertation" award in the Social Issues in Management division of the Academy of Management.

 Alexander B. Horniman